 - File a civil lawsuit for an injunction to remove the link / store, and demand compensation for suffered damages.

 R&P’s IP team advises international clients on developing their IP portfolio and enforcement.
-The team manages various applications, appeals, oppositions, invalidation, transfer, cancellations, lawsuits, etc.; represents clients to fights infringements with administrations (incl. online platforms, AMRs, Customs), with the Public Security Bureau, and through the Chinese courts.
-For more information, please contact Victoria Lei at [email protected] or Maarten Roos at [email protected]).
+The team manages various applications, appeals, oppositions, invalidation, transfer, cancellations, lawsuits, etc.; represents clients to fight infringement with administrations (incl. online platforms, AMRs, Customs), with the Public Security Bureau, and through Chinese courts.
+For more information, please contact Victoria Lei at [email protected] or Maarten Roos at [email protected].